zixiang1993/nextjs/README.md

 ## Introduction - Project for FaveTech Hub launch.
 We're tasked on learning how to integrate Razorpay with a Next.js (React) application and understand how the flow actually works.
+- Note: This is a fresh copy of Next.js

 ## Next.js
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).